-To reduce single-use packaging, we transport our fresh pizza dough from our Quality Control Centers to our restaurants in reusable dough trays.
+Our pizza boxes are made from 100% fiber-based materials certified by the Sustainable Forestry Initiative and the Programme for the Endorsement of Forest Certification.
+To reduce single-use packaging, we transport our fresh, original pizza dough from our Quality Control Centers to our restaurants in reusable dough trays.
 When no longer fit for use, we grind and repurpose the trays, which otherwise would be disposed.
-In 2021, we diverted more than 242,000 pounds of waste from landfills by recycling these trays.
+In 2022, we diverted more than 197,000 pounds of waste from landfills by recycling these trays.

-We also work to reduce food waste in our restaurants by more accurately forecasting and sourcing ingredients, and donating surplus food to community organizations serving people in need.
-Since 2010, we have donated 3.4 million meals through Papa John's Harvest Program by the Food Donation Connection.
-This included approximately 253,000 meals in 2021.
+We also work to reduce food waste in our restaurants by more accurately forecasting and sourcing ingredients and donating surplus food to community organizations serving people in need.
+Since 2010, we have donated 3.6 million meals through our Harvest Program in partnership with the Food Donation Connection.
+This included approximately 190,000 meals in 2022.